Leninner/personal_portfolio/src/content/projects/load-balancing-ec2.md

 - **CDK CLI** and **Terraform** installed on your computer
 - An IDE or text editor, I will be using **Visual Studio Code**

+> Remeber that if is the first time you are running the stacks in the region, you have to run the `cdk bootstrap` command to prepare the environment for the stacks.

 ## Implementation

 For this project I will be using two approaches: